ahmetgl1/ecommerceCloneProject/README.md

  # FEATURES :

 • User can sign up.
+(AWS Cognito Service will add or RegEx)

 • User can add a product.